Mohsinziadev/TabsSliderNpmpackage/README.md

 - Slide with Transitions
 - Fullscreen support
 - Responsive design
+- Customizable tab icons and colors
+- Horizontal/Vertical tab positioning
+- Customizable active tab highlight color and background color

+### Explanation of Props:
+- tabs: The array of objects representing the tabs.
+Each object must have a value, label, and icon property.
+- activeTab: The currently active tab’s value (e.g., "activeOrders").
+- setActiveTab: A function that updates the active tab.
+- activeColor: The color for the active tab (e.g., "#008080").
+- lineColor: The color of the underline indicating the active tab.
+- position: Set the tab positioning to either Horizontal or Vertical.
+- displayArrows: A boolean that controls the visibility of the navigation arrows.
+- leftArrow and rightArrow: The custom icons/images for the left and right navigation arrows.
+- className: Additional class names for styling the component (optional).

 ### Installation

 Add react-Smooth-tabs to your project by executing `npm install react-smooth-tabs` or `yarn add react-smooth-tabs`.

 ### Usage